-No. Your employer cannot require you to use Paid Family and Medical Leave before or after other paid or unpaid time off you might have, like paid sick days or vacation leave.
-Taking Paid Family and Medical Leave is entirely up to you.
+No. Your employer can't make you use paid or unpaid time off before you use Paid Family and Medical Leave.
+Taking Paid Family and Medical Leave is your choice.

 What if I'm receiving unemployment benefits - can I also get paid leave?